adrianlemess/users-management/README.md

 ### CI

-Ci wasn't a requirement, I though would be a good way to show snapshots of my progress (I talk about more that in the next section).
+Ci wasn't a requirement, however I though would be a good way to show snapshots of my progress (I talk about more that in the next section).
 Also, I like to explore some Ops areas, specially CI, docker and deploy of apps, so was a good way to demonstrate this.

 ### PRs Story and Preview URLs

 I organized my PRs into phases, but things got a bit mixed up in the end.
 Once Phase 1 was completed, which included the Sign In and Sign Up pages, I began working on the `Dark Theme` (Phase 3) and E2E tests (Phase 4) for those screens.

-This early work significantly streamlined my efforts when developing the dashboard later on, with tests and dark theme setup.
+This early work significantly streamlined my efforts when developing the dashboard later on, with tests and dark theme setup already done.

 The initial structure of the repo, as well as the CI configuration, was directly committed to the `main` branch.
 You can see the task details [here](https://www.notion.so/Initial-structure-8d959b3c80664760a298b9d5e76f85e9?pvs=4).